furdzik/IF.Shop.ReactJs/README.md

 ### Installation

-1. Clone project from GitHub repository `git clone git@github.com:furdzik/if.japanese.git` or `git clone https://github.com/furdzik/if.japanese.git`
+1. Clone project from GitHub repository
-2. Add alias to your `hosts` file: `127.0.0.1         if.japanese.local`
+2. Add alias to your `hosts` file: `127.0.0.1         if.shop.local`
-3. `cd if.japanese`
+3. `cd if.shop`
 5. Install dependencies `npm install`

 ### Running